apigee/apigeecli/README.md

 List all API Products in the org

-Optional parameters:
+Parameters
+The following parameters are supported.
+See Common Reference for a list of additional parameters.

-* `--expand -x` : `true` or `false` - Optional.
-Returns an expanded list of products for the organization.
+* `--expand -x` (optional) Returns an expanded list of products for the organization.
-* `--count -c` - Optional.
-Number of app ids to return.
+* `--count -c` (optional) Number of app ids to return.
 Default is 1000

 ```
 apigeeapi prods list -o org
 ```
+Required parameters
+The following parameters are required.
+See Common Reference for a list of additional parameters.

+`--org -o` (required) Apigee organization name

 ### <a name ="getproduct"/> get